loganc04/troisjs.github.io/src/guide/core/renderer.md

 </Renderer>
 ```

-You can then access ThreeJS renderer in your component script :
+You can then access three.js renderer in your component script :

 ```js
 const renderer = this.$refs.renderer.renderer;
 ```

-## Access ThreeJS OrbitControls
+## Access three.js OrbitControls

-In the same fashion you can access the renderer's `three` object which contains different functions to control the scene, amongst which is `cameraCtrl`, handling the ThreeJS `OrbitControls` settings
+In the same fashion you can access the renderer's `three` object which contains different functions to control the scene, amongst which is `cameraCtrl`, handling the three.js `OrbitControls` settings

 ```js
 const orbitCtrl = this.$refs.renderer.three.cameraCtrl;